5. What if my embryo transfer isn't successful?

 While no patient wants to receive the news that their embryo transfer wasn't successful, our team of eight reproductive endocrinologists here at Illume Fertility work hard to create the optimal fertility treatment plan for each patient and maximize their chances of achieving a successful pregnancy.

-While there are not any side effects typically associated with the actual embryo transfer itself, the side effects of taking progesterone and estrogen can often feel like early pregnancy - however, they tend to be mild.
-The embryo transfer procedure has little to no side effects other than (hopefully) a pregnancy!
+While there aren't any side effects typically associated with the actual embryo transfer itself, the side effects of taking progesterone and estrogen can often feel like early pregnancy - however, they tend to be mild.
+The embryo transfer procedure has little to no side effects other than (hopefully) pregnancy!

 Common side effects from progesterone and estrogen:

 - Breast tenderness

 Everybody is different - some patients report little to no side effects, and some feel some discomfort.
 Always reach out to your Care Team if you have any concerns.

 The day of your embryo transfer is such an exciting, hopeful day.
 Take good care of yourself before and after this big milestone in your fertility journey, and celebrate how far you've come.

 You've gone through a lot to get here.